dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 --------------
 - rearrange theme files
 - first name in list of output is actual output filename
-- use filename no query param for name
+- use filename not query param for name